djscheuf/journeymans-blog/source/_posts/cross-functional-team.md

 > Scrum Teams are cross-functional, meaning the members have all the skills necessary to create value each Sprint.
 They are also self-managing, meaning they internally decide who does what, when, and how. - The Scrum Guide

 Teams in Scrum are supposed to be cross-functional, and self-organizing.
 Consider a typical development team.
-There usually 4 or so big roles: Developer, Quality Assurance or Testing, and Business Analyst/Interface, and if you are lucky DevOps.
+There usually 4 or so big roles: Developer, quality-assurance or Testing, and Business Analyst/Interface, and if you are lucky DevOps.
 Or if we want to boil away the titles:

 - Roles for Doing the Work,
 - Roles for Ensuring the Work is Well Done,